Title and statement of responsibility area

 This material was transferred to the City of Edmonton Archives between 1969 and 1984 by the Engineering Department.

 The photographs were assigned item numbers with the prefix EA-75.
+Some reports were assigned item numbers with the prefix GP.

 Language of material